 In the state of New Mexico, where medical marijuana is legal, a judge has ruled in favor of those incarcerated, and who are cannabis card holders, can use the drug.

-Marijuana for Incarcerated Patients
+Medical Marijuana for Incarcerated Patients

-“There’s no discretion under the Medical Cannabis Act.
-You must allow this,” he said.
-“While the criminal industrial complex may have pushback or some concerns, take those to the legislature.
-Because until such time as the legislature changes the law, the law is clear: You must under existing law provide incarcerated persons with the ability to access medical cannabis free from penalty.
-That’s the law,” he said.
+To emphasize the overwhelmingly clear mandate, Candelaira concluded with a sentence we love, “because until such time as the legislature changes the law, the law is clear.
+You must under existing law provide incarcerated persons with the ability to access medical cannabis free from penalty.
+That’s the law.”

 At The Weed Blog, we strive to produce the latest online news resources regarding marijuana.
 We also review various strains of cannabis or other edible counterparts.
 We are committed to helping you find valuable information about marijuana on our website.
 With marijuana laws constantly changing, learn from us what you can do to promote activism in your area.
 Otherwise, consider these other top-tier articles regarding cannabis: